 Shin pain is incredibly common in runners and most will suffer from some form of shin pain at some stage of their training.

-Pain in the lower leg or “shins” is often referred to as “Shin Splints.”
+Pain in the lower leg or “shins” can be caused for several reasons but the most common injury is often referred to as “Shin Splints.”

 There are several different types of shin split and each form is diagnosed based predominantly on the location and nature of the pain.